Documentation

 Expected result

 You can use the passkey for faster, safer sign-in on that device.
+On your next sign-in, choose the passkey option instead of waiting for an email link when your device offers it.

 Review admin access